-Most drivers will have practiced the emergency stop at some point; at least during driving lessons.
+Most drivers will have practised the emergency stop at some point; at least during driving lessons.
 But when is it safe to stop for an animal?

-The emergency stop is an important manoeuvre to learn in order to drive safely and avoid accidents on the road.
+The emergency stop is a critical manoeuvre to learn in order to drive safely and avoid accidents on the road.

-The emergency stop is required in the case of an emergency, such as if a child runs out in front of your car.
-However, when it comes to stopping to avoid colliding with animals, the case is less clear.
+An emergency stop would be the correct reflex in an emergency, e.g. if a child runs out in front of your car.
+However, when it comes to stopping to avoid a collision with an animal, the case is less clear.

 Should you perform an emergency stop for a dog?

-The car behind might crash into the back of your car, which could cause injury or damage to either vehicle, and raises issues around who is responsible.
+The car behind might crash into the back of your vehicle, which could cause injury or damage to either vehicle and raises issues around who is responsible.

-The driver who performed the emergency stop may be at fault, if they failed to check that it was safe to do so.
+The driver who performed the emergency stop might be at fault if they failed to check that it was safe to do so.
 Equally, the person in the car behind could be to blame for not driving at a safe distance.

-The issue with emergency stops is that the situations when they are required rarely leave you time to consider the options, and people usually act on instinct.
+The difficulty with emergency stops is that the driver will rarely have time to consider the options, and people usually brake as a knee-jerk reflex.

-If you have been involved in a collision caused by emergency stopping to avoid hitting an animal, your case will be considered on its own individual facts.
+If you have been involved in a collision having taken evasive action to avoid hitting an animal, your case will be considered on its merits.

-The court will look at reasonableness; for example, was the animal large enough to cause damage to the vehicle or injury to its passengers?
+The court will consider how reasonable your actions were; for example, was the animal large enough to cause damage to the vehicle or injury to its passengers?

 Braking for large animals and livestock

 Smaller animals like rabbits, squirrels and ducks are not large enough to cause significant damage to vehicles.
-It is not deemed reasonable to perform an emergency stop in order to avoid a small animal, if braking puts other road users in harm's way.
+It is not deemed reasonable to perform an emergency stop to avoid a small animal if braking puts other road users at risk.

-Courts appear not to take into account human attachment to certain animals.
-Cats, for example, are not large enough to damage a car, and a driver may feel some guilt after hitting a cat, but the courts are unlikely to agree that braking for a cat is sufficient reason to put other road users at risk.
+The courts will not take into account sentimental attachment to individual animals.
+Cats, for example, are not large enough to damage a car.
+As cats are common house pets, many drivers would instinctively brake to avoid hitting one.
+However, the courts are unlikely to agree that braking for a cat is sufficient reason to put other road users at risk.